ShiRo926/SA-Community-Beta-Fixes/README.md

 # SA-Community-Beta-Fixes
 SACBF also known as San Andreas Community Beta Fixes which it aims to restore beta features and improves the game a bit, fitting into modern systems.
 This is intended for CCF as it's DLC.
+(See releases tab for more details.)

 Patch Notes:
 - Read Readme